🌐 Developer Guide: SQL Dialects¶

 🧠 Condition Resolution (Builder Integration)¶

-is structured key-value form- Anything with more than 1 parameter is rejected for now
+Where("status = active")is parsed inline and supportedWhere("status", "active")is structured key-value form- Anything with more than 1 parameter is rejected for now

 - Future support will allow: